Get

 Lifespan: 12–15 years

-The Lhasa Apso is renowned for their long, flat-hanging coat with a center parting that causes it to drape on each side of the body.
+The Lhasa Apso is renowned for its long, flat-hanging coat with a center parting that causes it to drape on each side of the body.
 They are intelligent, confident, lively, and a little silly.
 These dogs are loving with individuals they know and trust but can be reserved with strangers.
 They should be socialized with people, other animals, and dogs from the time they are puppies because they are not usually good with other dogs.
 Training is essential for Lhasa Apsos because, despite their intelligence, they can be a little independent and stubborn.

 The Lhasa Apso is native to Tibet.
 Due to their alert temperament and loud bark, Lhasa Apsos were used as guard dogs in addition to being pets.
 The Lhasa Apso became a breed after Tibet adopted Buddhism in the 7th century AD.
 Lhasa Apsos were kept by the Dalai Lamas as pets and as gifts for distinguished visitors.